UI-FASILKOM-OS/osp4diss/InstallVirtualBox.md

 ## The Free Download Manager (FDM)

 Use this Free Download Manager if your internet link is slow and less reliable.
-Otherwise, download with a regular browser like Firefox.
+Otherwise, you can download with a regular browser like Firefox or install the plugin for that browser.

 <img src="pictures/E-OSP-01.jpg"  width="960">